-We first heard of Allbirds shoes about back in 2016 when our friend from New Zealand was wearing them.
+I first heard of Allbirds shoes back in 2016 from my New Zealand friend who was wearing them.
 She claimed these shoes (which were made from New Zealand merino wool) were super comfortable—they certainly looked comfortable.
-Then a few months later we started seeing them all over New York City so we decided to check them out for ourselves since they looked like a great shoe for travel.
+Then a few months later I started seeing them all over New York City so I wanted to try a pair out for myself since they looked like great shoes for travel.

-We’ve currently had our Allbirds Wool Runners for about six months — we’ve spent a good amount of time pounding the pavement with these shoes so we wanted to do our own Allbirds Review.
+As of this writing, I’ve worn my Allbirds Wool Runners for about 12 months and I’ve spent a good amount of time pounding the pavement in these comfortable so I wanted to do my own Allbirds Review to share my thoughts.

 Quick Background of Allbirds

-In addition to their Wool Runners, Allbirds also has a model called “Tree Runners” (which are made out of eucalyptus pulp instead of wool).
-They also have more casual “loungers” version of their Wool and Tree shoes.
+Allbirds also has a model called “Tree Runners” (which are made out of eucalyptus pulp instead of wool).

 We also like how Allbirds put a big focus on sustainability — their soles are made from sugarcane and their laces are made from 100% post-consumer recycled polyester.

-We’re always raving out wool when it comes to travel clothing but we’ve never thought about wool for shoes.
-So when we saw the Wool Runners we were intrigued — especially since Allbirds claims their wool is soft, moisture wicking, and reduces odor.
+I’m always raving out wool when it comes to travel clothing but I’ve never thought about wool for shoes.
+So when I saw the Wool Runners I was intrigued — especially since Allbirds claims their wool is soft, moisture-wicking, and reduces odor.

-And as you can see from the chart above, Allbirds makes a lot of claims about their shoes so we wanted to test them for ourselves.
+And as you can see from the chart above, Allbirds makes a lot of claims about their shoes so I wanted to test them for myself.

 The superfine merino wool was immediately soft and comfortable — the shoe is very slipper-like.
 The foam of the sole is spongy and provides a nice amount of cushion.

-We also immediately noticed how crazy lightweight the Wool Runners are — a pair of size 9 is 17oz.
-You can easily throw these into your luggage without adding hardly any bulk/weight.
+I also immediately noticed how crazy lightweight the Wool Runners are — a pair of size 9 is 17oz.
+They’re great for travel because you can easily throw these into your luggage without adding hardly any bulk/weight.

 Allbirds says you can comfortably wear their shoes both with and without socks.
 With that in mind, I went sockless during my maiden voyage to the park with Henry.
 Even after a good amount of walking, I found them very comfortable straight out of the box and I’ve never gotten any blisters.

-We’re really digging the look of our Wool Runners.
+I’m really digging the look of the Wool Runners.
 They’re a nice blend of fashion, athletic, and casual.
-And they’re about to open a store in London so we’re sure you’ll start seeing them all around Europe very soon.
+And they’re opening a store in Europe so I’m sure you’ll start seeing them all around Europe very soon.

-I chose the Natural Black with Black Sole and Susan got the Natural Grey with Light Grey Sole.
-They also have an ever-changing selection of limited edition colors.
-If I were to do it all over again, I probably wouldn’t get the all black as I think having some contrast between the sole and the upper part of the shoe would be nice — but that’s just personal preference.
+I chose the Natural Black with Black Sole.
+They also have an ever-changing selection of limited-edition colors.
+If I were to do it all over again, I probably wouldn’t get the all-black as I think having some contrast between the sole and the upper part of the shoe would be nice — but that’s just personal preference.